suncoast-devs/handbook/lessons/cs-api-clients/continued.md

 {
     var client = new HttpClient();

-    // Generate a URL specifically referencing the endpoint for getting a single
-    // todo item and provide the id we were supplied var url = $"https://one-list-api.herokuapp.com/items?access_token={token}";
+    // Generate a URL specifically referencing the endpoint for adding a todo item var url = $"https://one-list-api.herokuapp.com/items?access_token={token}";

     // Take the `newItem` and serialize it into JSON